teikoku-penguin/alpine-ja_JP/README.md

-# alpine-ja_JP
-Alpine linux Docker image.
-Set Language Japanese and set timezone JST
+# Alpine linux 3.8 ja_JP

+This image is Japanese language package was added  and the time zone was set to JST.

+## Base image

+alpine:3.8

+## License

+MIT